 This varies based on 2015 filing status:

-As internal auditors and claims auditors for many school districts across the Island, we have noted that many districts are reimbursing the Medicare Part B premium two or four times a year, and some perform a separate reimbursement just for those that have paid the IRMAA.
-Not only does this require time of district staff, the payments have to be reviewed by the claims auditor.
+As internal auditors and accounts payable auditors for many school districts across the Island, we have noted that many districts are reimbursing the Medicare Part B premium two or four times a year, and some perform a separate reimbursement just for those that have paid the IRMAA.
+Not only does this require time of district staff, the payments have to be reviewed by the accounts payable auditor.
 Reimbursing on an annual basis can decrease the likelihood of errors, and can increase efficiencies in operations as the process to reimburse is based on actual amounts paid.